 General Course Information

-Course Code PUB HLTH 7076 Course Health Policy and Public Health Interventions Coordinating Unit Public Health Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive short course of 36 hours Available for Study Abroad and Exchange N Course Description Welcome to Health Policy and Public Health Interventions.
+Course Code PUB HLTH 7076 Course Health Policy and Public Health Interventions Coordinating Unit Public Health Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Intensive short course of 42 hours Available for Study Abroad and Exchange N Course Description Welcome to Health Policy and Public Health Interventions.
 We hope you will enjoy this course which is designed to provide students with an in depth understanding of health policies and their development, implementation and analysis, and of public health interventions at population, community and individual levels.
-Health policies will be studied in health care system, national and international contexts.
-Health policy development, implementation and analysis are discussed with a focus on using them in disease prevention and health promotion.
-The lectures and discussions consider how a health policy is formulated, implemented and analysed, including the roles of public interest, vested interests, ideology and politics.
-Various frameworks for analysis are considered.
-The course takes the Ottawa Charter Health Promotion Action Areas as a framework for public health interventions.
-Facilitating factors and barriers to disease prevention and health promotion are highlighted.
+The course provides both a theoretical basis and a practical focus in order to prepare students for employment or further study.
+It aims to build students? understanding of key theoretical concepts, principles and practice and contemporary challenges in public health and health promotion practice.

 Course Coordinator: Ms Teresa Burgess